 This course introduces the student to the legal and ethical issues faced by museums as repositories of cultural property across the world.
 Issues explored on a comparative international basis include copyright, censorship, public interest, appropriate conservation, theft, dubious provenance, and repatriation of art and artifacts.

-Completed in the early months of the Spring term, this course follows “Research Methods I: Methodologies and Resources” and essentially serves a forum in which the students choose their area of concentration and develop the prospectus for the Master’s thesis.
-In the class sessions, students will propose thesis topics, present draft thesis proposals, critique eachother’s proposals, and revise proposals.
-Concurrently, students are expected to meet with prospective faculty advisors and make a final selection of a Thesis Advisor/Practicum.
+Completed in the early months of the spring term, this course follows “Research and Field Methods I: Methodologies and Resources” and essentially serves as a forum in which the students choose their area of concentration and develop the prospectus for the Master’s thesis or Practicum.
+In the class sessions, students will propose thesis or Practicum topics, present and critique, and revise thesis or Practicum proposals.
+Students are required to meet with prospective faculty advisors and make a final selection of a Thesis Advisor/Practicum.
 At the conclusion of this course, students will have selected an advisor and have an accepted proposal which they will present publically.
 If no advisor is selected by the time the Academic Plan is submitted, an appropriate advisor will be appointed by the Program Director(s).
 Offered spring semester.

 Upon the successful completion of “Research Methods II: The Thesis Proposal” in which the student’s thesis prospectus is approved (usually in April) and the faculty advisor chosen, he or she may begin the internship.
 While students may initiate the internship anytime after the approval of the Master’s Thesis prospectus, most will opt to undertake the bulk of this work experience once they have completed their Spring term courses as they will have more time and more flexibility to offer their host institution.
 Students will choose an internship of a minimum of 200 hours which will bring the student in contact with a real working museum institution, giving him or her the opportunity to test the theoretical knowledge and the practical skills acquired while taking “Museums and the Public II: Objects and Audience.”
 The internship may be completed in Florence or elsewhere and will be jointly supervised by LdM staff and the host institution.
 All approved internships will comply with Italian health and safety codes.